Insurance for massage therapists

-Get an insurance quote for massage therapists
+Get a quote for massage therapist insurance

 - Public liability.
 You're dealing with the public as a massage therapist, which means you're making contact with lots of people who come in and out of your business on a regular basis.
 Public liability covers you for claims of personal injury or property damage.